bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

 # TODO
 * Real moves should not pass pitch sets to game?

-* Why is starting dominoIndex different in board and turns?

 * Util to position domino based on placement
     * Util to transform translate has errors
     * Unit test